 We've made refinancing

-A typical refinance transactions can be completed from application to close in less than 21 days and some refinances can even close in as little as 10 days.
-This depends on your participation and the deliverry of the required qualification documents to the lender.
-It may also depend on the availabilty and schedule of a licensed real estate appraisor in your area.
-Sometimes USDA (rural) and VA loans may take longer for this reason.
+A typical refinance transaction can be completed from application to close in less than 21 days and some refinances can even close in as little as 10 days.
+This depends on your participation and the delivery of the required qualification documents to the lender.
+It may also depend on the availability and schedule of a licensed real estate appraiser in your area.
+Sometimes USDA (rural) and VA (Veterans Affairs) loans may take longer for this reason.

 A home equity loan may seem like the less expensive alternative at first glance since it doesn’t have closing costs but in the long run, it can cost you much more since the interest rate is uncapped and the rate can rise without notice.
 Most borrowers tend to use the higher interest HELOC option like a credit card, paying it down and drawing more out for an endless cycle of high-interest monthly repayment costs.
 A cash-out refinance might be your safest and most predictable course of action, since all closing costs are included in the loan.
 Additionally, the interest paid on a cash out refinance is tax deductible which may result in additional annual savings.

 One of the most popular reasons for refinancing a mortgage is simply to lower your rate.
 There are several different approaches to lowering your current mortgage payment including but not limited to refinancing to a lower interest rate.
 However, just having a lower mortgage payment is like treating the symptoms and not the cause.
 Typically, homeowners have other monthly debt that they service like credit cards, car loans, student loans, and even HELOCs.
 If you have equity in your home you may consider a cash-out refinance to pay off the other high-interest debt and lower your overall monthly payments.